gked/EditContextApp/README.md

 * Selection: two normalized DocumentPositions that represent a range of the Document at which editing operations are targeted.

 ### Text Details
 Each block has text member.
 Text is represented as a JavaScript String which holds Unicode codepoints encoded in a UTF-16 representation.
-Each black has an implicit paragraph separator associated with it.
+Each block has an implicit paragraph separator (U+00B6) associated with it.
 No actual character is stored in the text to represent the break between paragraphs - the Block itself is sufficient.

 DocumentPositions refer to the space between codepoints and can be used to access the codepoint to either side of it.
+The codepoint at the end of a paragraph is reported as U+00B6.
+A position after the paragraph separator of a block is represented as being before the first character (at offset 0) of the next block.
+A DocumentPosition at an offset equal to the text length of the block is before the paragraph separator.

+Using just these properties it isn't possible to be after the end of the last block.
+This is correct.
+A document must always have at least one block and all positions are to the "left" of the last block's paragraph separator.

+The codePointBefore the first position in a Document is null.

 A DocumentPositionIterator can be used to produce DocumentPositions for every gap in the Document so that all codepoints may be accessed.
 DocumentPositionIterators are obtained from the Document.